Useful Links

 Historic EnglandThis is a national charity that promotes local history and serves local history.
 Apart from its publications, it provides guides and help for local historians and provides interesting stories on its blog.
 The WLHG are members of this society.

 A Vision of Britain Through TimeProvides a great place to start any research with its extensive database of places, statistics, historical maps, and reports.
 There is a learning zone with eLearning tutorials and downloadable guides.
-The searchable statistical atlas is organised by theme to provide information from 1951 to date.
+The searchable statistical atlas is organised by theme to give information from 1951 to date.

-The Royal Borough of Windsor and MaidenheadThe main website for the local council contains a diverse range of information and services for the local community.
+The Royal Borough of Windsor and MaidenheadThe main website for the local council has a diverse range of information and services for the local community.
 It has information about local libraries and museums which is invaluable due to both the information and the extremely helpful and knowledgeable staff.

 The Royal Collection TrustThe RCT looks after the Royal Collection, one of the most important art collections in the world.
-They also manage the royal residences and provide exhibitions, learning programs, and publications.
+They also manage the royal residences and offer exhibitions, learning programs, and publications.
 The searchable database is very useful due to the local connection to royalty.

-The Berkshire Records OfficeThe BRO holds the archives for Berkshire holding over 900 years worth of the County’s history.
-The online searchable catalog allows quick identification of relevant documents that can actually be seen in the BRO’s facilities in reading.
-Free membership is required to gain access to the documents.
+The Royal Berkshire ArchiveThe RBA (previously the Berkshire Records Office) holds the archives for Berkshire with over 900 years of the County’s history.
+The online searchable catalogue allows quick identification of relevant documents that can actually be seen in the BRO’s facilities in reading.
+You need a free membership to gain access to the documents.

 Eton Wick HistoryThe Eton Wick History Group was founded to research and record the local history of Eton Wick and Eton.
 Meetings are held every six weeks or so.
 Their website highlights the local area and people with a range of very interesting articles and photographs from over the years.